nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `delete m/MODULE_CODE`/`delete m/MODULE_CODE LESSON_CODE`

 * Delete all contacts associated with a module code using `m/MODULE_CODE`.
-* Delete all contact associated with a lesson code under the module using `m/MODULE_CODE LESSON_CODE`.
+* Delete all contacts associated with a lesson code under the module using `m/MODULE_CODE LESSON_CODE`.

 Examples:
 * `delete 2`: Deletes the 2nd contact in the displayed list.